Why is iron so important? article image

 Red blood cell production and oxygen transport

-Iron is important for the production of hemoglobin found in red blood cells.
-Hemoglobin is a protein whose task is to bind oxygen in the lungs and then transport it via the bloodstream to the body's various organs that need oxygen to function.
-Hemoglobin also has the task of picking up carbon dioxide (which is a waste product) on the way back to the lungs so that we can breathe it out.
-In other words, iron has an extremely important role for the function of the red blood cells and thereby how well the body's organs are oxygenated.
-If you have too little iron in your body, oxygen transport is impaired and this results in fatigue and that you become short of breath more easily.
+Iron is important for the production of hemoglobin, which is found in red blood cells.
+Hemoglobin is a protein whose job is to bind oxygen in the lungs and then transport it via the bloodstream to the various organs of the body that need oxygen to function.
+Hemoglobin also has the job of picking up carbon dioxide (which is a waste product) on the way back to the lungs so that we can exhale it.
+In other words, iron plays an extremely important role in the function of red blood cells and thus how well the body's organs are oxygenated.
+If you have too little iron in your body, oxygen transport is impaired, resulting in fatigue and making you more likely to become short of breath.

-In order for the body's cells to be able to generate energy, a range of nutrients are needed, including iron.
-Iron acts as a catalyst inside the cell so that the production of energy works as it should.
-It is therefore a contributing factor to why iron deficiency can cause fatigue, which is also a very common symptom of low iron values.
+In order for the body's cells to produce energy, a number of nutrients are needed, including iron.
+Iron acts as a catalyst inside the cell so that energy production works properly.
+This is why iron deficiency can cause fatigue, which is also a very common symptom of low iron levels.

 Immune system function

 Iron is an important mineral for a healthy immune system.
-Low levels of iron are linked to increased susceptibility to infection, reduced amounts of white blood cells and reduced antibody production.
+Low levels of iron are linked to increased susceptibility to infection, reduced white blood cell counts, and reduced antibody production.

 Cognitive functions

-Iron is also important for the brain's cognitive development and functions as it is involved in the brain's energy production, myelination of nerve fibers and synthesis of signaling substances such as GABA, dopamine and serotonin.
+Iron is also important for the brain's cognitive development and functions as it is involved in the brain's energy production, myelination of nerve fibers and synthesis of neurotransmitters such as GABA, dopamine and serotonin.

 Cell division

-During cell division, DNA replication also takes place, i.e. the DNA in the dividing cell is copied to the new cell.
-For this process to take place correctly, many different substances are needed, including iron.
+During cell division, DNA replication also occurs, meaning the DNA in the dividing cell is copied to the new cell.
+For this process to occur correctly, many different substances are needed, including iron.

 Reduces fatigue and exhaustion

-Iron reduces fatigue and exhaustion related to low iron levels due to its role in the blood's oxygen transport and the cells' energy production.
+Iron reduces tiredness and fatigue related to low iron levels due to its role in the blood's oxygen transport and the cells' energy production.

 Do all iron supplements affect the stomach?

-No, it depends on which iron source the dietary supplement contains and how high a dose you take.
-Some forms of iron can affect the stomach more than others.
-If you have a sensitive stomach, organic forms of iron, such as iron bisglycinate, may be a better option as it is gentler on the stomach.
+No, it depends on the source of iron in the supplement and the dose you take.
+Some forms of iron can be more irritating to the stomach than others.
+If you have a sensitive stomach, organic forms of iron, such as ferrous bisglycinate, may be a better option as they are gentler on the stomach.

 Tips and advice